jhpyle/docassemble/_docs/questions.md

 for the `<body>` of the screen of a question.

 {% include side-by-side.html demo="css-class" %}

+# <a name="table css class"></a>The `table css class` specifier

+The optional `table css class` specifier can be used to set the [CSS] class of any [Markdown]-generated tables that appear in the question.
+There is no feature in [Markdown] for specifying a class of a table.
+The class of tables can be customized at the `question` level, or at the interview level with [`default screen parts`], or you can set a server-wide default with the `table css class` [Configuration] directive.

 # <a name="question metadata"></a>The `question metadata` specifier